Xe/site/dhall/resume/resume.typ

 == Experience

 #titleCompany[Senior Techniphilosopher][Fly.io]\
-#term[2023-10 -- Present][Ottawa, CA]
+#term[2023-11 -- Present][Ottawa, CA]

 At Fly.io I am responsible for helping to build the developer relations team from scratch.
 I am working with the team to create a new developer relations strategy that is focused on helping developers understand the value of Fly.io and how to use it in their projects.
 This includes in-person, online, and video content as well as occasional writing for the Fly.io and partner companies' blogs.

-I also lead social media posting on websites like #text(9pt)[#icon("x")] (formerly Twitter) and have contributed heavily to social media strategy and content creation.
+I also lead social media posting on websites like X (formerly Twitter) and have contributed heavily to social media strategy and content creation.
 I am the main maintainer of the Fly.io YouTube and TikTok channels.

 #smallColoredLine()